compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartI.md

 <a name="Installation"></a>
 ## Installing MESS
+**NB: You do not need to install MESS for this workshop, rather this is here for completeness and future information should you wish to install MESS on your home cluster.**

 MESS is distributed as a conda package so installation is simple and and straightforward.
 If you don't already have conda installed, [do the conda install first.](https://compphylo.github.io/Oslo2019/UiO_Cluster_info.html#conda-install)